Last updated on June 6th, 2026 at 02:20 pm

 • Only accept payments through title company escrow at closing

-• Meet during daylight hours only
+• Showings during daylight hours only

 3

-Legal Stuff You Can’t Skip in Texas
+Legal Requirements You Can’t Skip in Texas

-Disclosure Forms (They’re Required)
+Disclosure Forms

-Texas requires specific forms when selling real estate.
-Property Owners’ Association Disclosure (OP-H), Information About Brokerage Services (IABS), Statutory Form OP-H addendum.
-If your home was built before 1978, lead-based paint disclosure is required.
-Missing these forms doesn’t just lose you the deal—it can make the transaction void.
-You become liable for damages.
+Texas requires specific forms when selling real estate: Property Owners’ Association Disclosure (OP-H), Information About Brokerage Services (IABS), and the Statutory Form OP-H addendum.
+If your home was built before 1978, lead-based paint disclosure is also required.
+Missing these forms makes the transaction void and exposes you to damages.
+This applies whether you’re listing on Facebook or anywhere else.

 Hire a Real Estate Attorney

-Contract Issues to Know
+Contract Issues to Expect

 4